 - Consult with museums, state and federal agencies to return cultural items, human remains, funerary objects, sacred objects, or objects of cultural patrimony to the Tribe that are currently held in federal, state, private and international collections throughout the nation and world.

-To report an archaeological site, site vandalism or looting, or for more information about Miwok history and traditional lifeways, please contact Antonio Ruiz, Tribal Historic Preservation Officer at (916) 683-6000 ext.
-2005, or by email at firstname.lastname@example.org.
+To report an archaeological site, site vandalism or looting, or for more information about Miwok history and traditional lifeways, please contact Herbert "Lou" Griffin, Executive Director of Cultural Preservation at (916) 683-6000 ext.
+2013, or by email at firstname.lastname@example.org.
 Tangi Ka:mu (Thank you).